-Finally, in terms of international relations, we must address the root causes of increased migration from the South.
+Finally, in terms of international relations, we must address the root causes of increased migration from Latin America.
 Domestically, we should end the War on Drugs, a racist and wasteful policy that only destroys families within the United States, but that also exacerbates the scourge of drug cartels and narco governments.
 And outside our borders, we must support democracy in Latin America, oppose dictatorships and corruption, and promote economic development, the development of civil society, and protections for workers and their unions.
 By promoting stable conditions and addressing the push factors for migration in Mexico and Central America, we can reduce the number of individuals and families forced to seek protection within our borders.

 Mike's Record on Immigration